karlseguin/vendor/readme.md

 Vendor currently only works with git.

 ## Usage
-First, add `.vendor` do you `.gitignore` file; vendored dependencies should not be committed.
+First, add `.vendor` to you `.gitignore` file; vendored dependencies should not be committed.

 Next, create a `vendor.json` file, which should be committed, in the root of your project.
 It has a simple format: